Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced person in your field I think I’d make the ideal choice to be considered for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced professional in [Your field], I believe I would make a perfect fit for this position.

-I thank you for considering my application.
-I look forward to getting in touch with you.
+Thank you for considering my application.
+I am looking forward having a conversation with you.

 Sincerely,